 The physical withdrawal symptoms are likely to be gone after the first week.
 Psychological symptoms can linger on for several more weeks, such as occasional cravings, anxiety, or depression.

 The intensity of withdrawal symptoms, as well as the timeframe for it is unique to each person.

 - Mental health

 - Using other drugs

 Detoxing from an addictive drug such as morphine is important because it gives the body time to get rid of the toxins associated with the drug.

 The body purges the drug over time, which will break the physical addiction.
-When morphine detox is done correctly, preferably under the medical care of a specialized addiction treatment team, a patient is able to get through the withdrawal symptoms and be free from the dependence on the drug.
+When morphine detox is done correctly, preferably under the medical care of a specialized addiction treatment team, a patient can get through the withdrawal symptoms and be free from dependence on the drug.